-Student enrollment increased by approximately one percent for the fiscal year ended 2019, while the College continued to offer competitive tuition rates.
-The financial position and fiscal stability during 2018-2019 remained strong, and management will work to ensure the College's continued financial health.
+Student enrollment increased by approximately eight percent for the fiscal year ended 2020, while the College continued to offer competitive tuition rates.
+The financial position and fiscal stability during 2019-2020 remained strong, and management will work to ensure the College's continued financial health.
 The College is well positioned to maintain and provide adequate resources to successfully serve its students.
-A continued increase in enrollment is anticipated for the 2019-2020 academic year.
+As a result of the coronavirus global pandemic, the college may experience a slight decline in enrollment for the 2020-2021 academic year and will adjust operations accordingly.

-Capital projects in progress include the Upstate Center for Manufacturing Excellence - a 45,000 square foot new facility being built on the Greenwood Campus, Phase I to up-fit the Gunsmithing program on the Greenwood Campus, and the replacement of the HVAC system for the Surgery Center in the Veterinary Technology Program at the Newberry Campus.
-Projects in the planning and design phases include the study of the mechanical systems in the Medford Family Event Center, a feasibility study related to expansion of the Nursing facilities, and replacement of the fire alarm system at the Edgefield Campus.
+Several capital projects in progress from the previous fiscal cycle have been extended into the next fiscal cycle due to operational changes caused by the coronavirus.
+The extended projects include Phase I to up-fit the gunsmithing program on the Greenwood Campus and replacement of the HVAC system for the surgery center in the veterinary technology program at the Newberry Campus.
+The college plans to replace the roofing system at the Saluda County campus, replace the flooring in the E-Building, and replace/resurface the parking area on Lot 5 at the Greenwood campus.
+The college is continuing with several planning and design phases such as the study of the mechanical systems in the Medford Family Event Center, a feasibility study related to expansion of the nursing facilities, and the replacement/refurbishment of the elevator at D-Building on the Greenwood Campus.